 If you have kidney cysts, you may have these symptoms:

 - Pain on your side between your ribs and your hip.

 - Blood in your urine or dark urine.

 If you’re having any of these symptoms, you should contact your doctor.

 If your kidney cysts are caused by PKD, then they are inherited.
 This means you have them because they run in your family.
 For most people, though, this is not the case.
-Doctors aren’t sure why kidney cysts form for them.
+Doctors aren’t sure why the cysts form for them.
 It could be that the kidney surface weakens over time.
-This could explain why kidney cysts are most common in people who are age 50 and older.
+This could explain why cysts on the kidneys are most common in people who are age 50 and older.

 How are kidney cysts diagnosed?

 Almost all kidney cysts are found on imaging tests that create a picture of your internal organs.
 These tests include ultrasound, computerized tomography (CT), or magnetic resonance imaging (MRI) scans.
 Sometimes kidney cysts are found when one of these tests is performed for another reason.